sabrunel/cavern-brawl-pygame/README.md

 This project was initially inspired by the tutorial series from [Coding With Russ](https://www.youtube.com/playlist?list=PLjcN1EyupaQnvpv61iriF8Ax9dKra-MhZ) on Youtube, creating a Final Fantasy style RPG battle game with Pygame.

-It was a simple turn-based combat game where a cute red-haired hero faces pairs of random enemies in a gloomy cavern setting.
+It was a simple turn-based combat game where a cute red-haired hero faced pairs of random enemies in a gloomy cavern setting.

 But...
 The game wasn't that fun.